Collaborative Solutions Program

 Purdue University leverages its 450+ faculty and 10,000+ students in the College of Engineering, and partners across campus including the $1 billion Discovery Park, to address barriers to global development.
 We are active in 10 countries, collaborating with our partners in sectors such as water & sanitation, healthcare, food security, energy, education, transportation, and disaster response.

-The Innovation for International Development (I2D) Lab convenes and catalyzes partners, matching Purdue University’s world-class innovation capability with the most pressing development challenges in emerging markets.
+The Shah Family Global Innovation Lab convenes and catalyzes partners, matching Purdue University’s world-class innovation capability with the most pressing development challenges in emerging markets.
 To do this, we depend on our global partners – business leaders, international organizations, and other institutions - to identify these challenges.

 We look forward to partnering with your organization.
 To quote College of Engineering Dean Leah Jamieson, “…Innovation is what we do.
 Let’s work together to make the world a better place.”